Garlic Shrimp Avocado Skewers

 Grilling shrimp on skewers is a classic technique found from the Mediterranean to Latin America.
 Blending shrimp with avocado and bright citrus flavors is inspired by coastal cuisine where fresh seafood and seasonal produce always have a starring role.
 This dish captures a bit of that sunny vacation feeling that everyone loves.

 A spoon is being used to eat shrimp and avocado.
-Save This
+Save to Pinterest

 A spoon is being used to eat shrimp and avocado. | yummywithmia.com